Why ETFs Are One of the Easiest Ways to Start Investing

 Imagine you wanted to build your own basket of the best stocks to buy.
 Research from the CFA Institute suggests that if you stick to large-cap U.S. companies, you need roughly 30 stocks before diversification benefits really begin to show.

 The problem is that many blue chip stocks trade at hundreds of dollars per share.
-If you're just starting out, you may run out of money after buying only a few names.
+If you're just starting out, you might run out of money after buying only a few names.

 ETFs solve this problem by pooling capital.
 When you buy a single ETF share, your money is combined with that of other investors and spread across dozens or even hundreds of companies.

 With one transaction, you gain fractional exposure to many stocks.
-If your brokerage supports fractional shares, you may not even need enough money to buy a full ETF share to get started.
+If your brokerage supports fractional shares, you might not need enough money to buy a full ETF share to get started.

 This structure also simplifies future investing.
 Instead of repeatedly buying small pieces of many individual stocks, you can continue adding to the same ETF.